suvani-ctrl/AssemblyProgramming/Strings1Readme.md

     MOV eax, 1               ; Set up exit system call INT 80h                  ; Call the kernel to exit Sections Breakdown 📂
-.data: Holds data (strings) that we want to use in the program.
+.data: Contains data (strings) used in the program.
-string1: Contains "ABA", ending with a null byte (0).
+string1: Contains "ABA", with a null byte (0) at the end.
 string2: Contains "CDE", also null-terminated.
-.text: Holds the executable code.
+.text: Contains the executable code.
-_start: The main entry point for the program.
+_start: The entry point where the program begins execution.
 MOV bl, [string1]: Loads the ASCII value of 'A' (first character of string1) into the bl register.
-MOV eax, 1 and INT 80h: Make a system call to exit the program.
+MOV eax, 1 and INT 80h: Initiates a system call to exit the program.
 Requirements ⚙️
+Before you start, make sure you have the following installed on your Linux machine:

+NASM: The Netwide Assembler.
+Install it with:

+bash
+Copy code
-NASM: Install it with sudo apt install nasm.
+sudo apt install nasm
-ld: Linux linker, usually pre-installed.
+ld: The Linux linker (usually pre-installed).

 How to Assemble and Run ▶️
+Follow these steps to assemble, link, and run the program:

-Assemble: Compile the program with NASM:
+Assemble: Compile the assembly code into an object file:

 bash
 Copy code